 Camille Busette is director of the Brookings Race, Prosperity, and Inclusion Initiative and a senior fellow in Governance Studies, with affiliated appointments in Economic Studies and Metropolitan Policy.
 Busette has dedicated her career to expanding financial opportunities for low-income populations.
 She has previously held roles at the Consultative Group to Assist the Poor (CGAP), the Consumer Financial Protection Bureau, the Center for American Progress, and at EARN, a provider of micro savings services to low income families in the U.S. Her private sector experience includes roles as the Deputy Director of Government Relations for PayPal, the Head of the Consumer Data Privacy function at Intuit, and the Director of the Consumer and Market Research division at NextCard.

-Jacob William Faber is an assistant professor of sociology and public service at New York University’s Robert F. Wagner School of Public Service.
+Jacob William Faber is an Associate Professor at New York University’s Robert F. Wagner School of Public Service and holds a joint appointment in NYU’s Sociology Department.
 His research and teaching focuses on spatial inequality; specifically, the mechanisms responsible for sorting individuals across space and how the distribution of people by race and class interacts with systems to create and sustain economic disparities.
 He leverages observational and experimental methods to study the mechanisms responsible for this sorting and how the distribution of people by race and class interacts with political, social, and ecological systems to create and sustain economic disparities.
 A new project will analyze how, due to widening inequality, the financial risks of homeownership and educational attainment—two pathways to economic mobility—may be most severe for low-income persons.